 Once you've determined your Days Sales Outstanding (DSO) and completed your sales forecast, it's time to finalize your accounts receivable forecast.
 The formula is relatively straightforward:

-Forecast Accounts Receivable = (DSO/365) × Sales Forecast
+Forecast Accounts Receivable = (DSO / Number of Days in Period) × Sales Forecast

 The formula helps paint a clear picture of your accounts receivable forecast using your business' days sales outstanding (DSO) and sales forecast.
-By dividing DSO by 365 (the total number of days per year), you get a daily rate of how long it typically takes to collect a receivable.
+By dividing DSO by the number of days in your forecast period, you get a daily rate of how long it typically takes to collect a receivable.
 Multiplying this rate by your sales forecast gives you an estimated accounts receivable amount you can expect for that period.
 The result is invaluable insights for your cash flow forecasting process, making it easier for you to make informed financial decisions for your business and its future.

 Account receivable turnover ratio